smoreira1/smoreira1/README.md

 - Azure Pipelines
 - ....and many more.

-More details to come soon, this project is private and mainly lives on Azure Dev Ops.
+<p>More details to come soon, this project is private and mainly lives on Azure Dev Ops.</p>

+<h3>B.L.
+Media Group LLC Marketing Site</h3>

 <h2>Youtube</h2>
 <p>Videos coming soon.</p>